-We recommend to DOT's Chief Financial Officer that in the future the management representation letter
+We recommend to DHS's Chief Financial Officer that in the future the management representation letter

-- include materiality thresholds or such thresholds be provided separately to Treasury and OMB; - fully include all representations from the FAM that are applicable to DOT; - include a complete summary of unadjusted misstatements, if there are any uncorrected misstatements; and - include representations that are reliable.
+- include materiality thresholds or such thresholds be provided separately to Treasury and OMB and - include a complete summary of unadjusted misstatements, if there are any uncorrected misstatements, that also distinguishes between misstatements affecting intragovernmental accounts and misstatements affecting accounts with the public.

-We recommend that the DOT Inspector General work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.
+We recommend that the DHS Acting Inspector General, with the contracted independent public accountant, work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.